open-telemetry/opentelemetry-collector-contrib/examples/secure-tracing/README.md

 ## Setup Environment
 ### Generate Certificates
-To generate various self-signed certificates, including those for Envoy and the OpenTelemetry Collector receiver, as well as tracing client certificate, we utilize the widely renowned open-source tool [OpenSSL](https://www.openssl.org/source/).
+To generate various self-signed certificates, including those for Envoy and the OpenTelemetry Collector receiver, as well as tracing client certificate, we utilize the widely renowned open-source tool [OpenSSL](https://www.openssl.org/source/), OpenSSL 3.1.0 14 was tested.

 In the `certs` folder, you can find a set of `.ext` files which define the properties for a certificate.
 A `MakeFile` is provided to facilate the process.